CPAP Therapy and Weight Loss

 For this reason, I wanted to find a different way.

-So I turned to this little gem which was sitting on my bookshelf.
+So I turned to this little gem sitting on my bookshelf.

 This is what the book teaches you…

-When you say something like “I will lose 20 pounds in 2 months”, it gives you an enormous goal that is wide open for you to fail.
+When you say something like, “I will lose 20 pounds in 2 months,” you are setting an enormous goal that is wide open to failure.

 And you will feel bad when you don’t meet that goal.
 In Atomic Habits, you will learn that the correct way is to focus on the systems.

-So I decided to concentrate on the systems I needed to lose 20 pounds.
-First I came up with this list of caloric hacks to reduce my calorie intake.
+So, I decided to concentrate on the systems I needed to lose 20 pounds.
+First, I created this list of caloric hacks to reduce my calorie intake.

 Caloric Intake Hacks

-If you were hoping for a happy ending, then for me I don’t have one.
-After losing 20 pounds my OSA is as bad as ever.
+If you were hoping for a happy ending, then I don’t have one for you.
+After losing 20 pounds, my OSA is as bad as ever.

 Lack of Sleep and Weight Loss.
 Is CPAP therapy the answer?